-How do you feel Solent has helped you reach your career goals?
+How do you feel Solent helped you reach your career goals?

-Solent has really helped me reach my career goals.
-It's amazing how the course I've been studying part-time over five years has completely linked into my work.
-Every year, what I learn at university, I then go out on site and it's there, so it has really aided me in my understanding in my workplace.
-Working fulltime also enabled me to put my knowledge from my job into my assignments, so it's been very beneficial.
+Solent really helped me reach my career goals.
+It's amazing how the course I studied part-time over five years has completely linked into my work.
+Every year, what I learnt at university, I would then go out on site and it was there, so it really aided me in my understanding in my workplace.
+Working full-time also enabled me to put my knowledge from my job into my assignments, so it was very beneficial.